 Refined Sugar-Free Blackberry Syrup:

 While you can use, blackberry curd or my blackberry coulis as syrup by themselves together they are so much better.
-These jars are the perfect storage containers and can be found on Amazon.

 Refined Sugar-Free Blackberry Syrup